alexmbird/bulklift/README.md

 ## Tips & Tricks

 -   Codecs shipped with LTS Linux distributions are often out of date.
 For ones at a mature point in their lifecycle that isn't a problem; for those still getting regular improvements (e.g. libopus) it is.
 To help Bulklift utilise the latest & greatest codecs you may want to build your own ffmpeg binary.
 My notes for doing this on Debian are [notes/ffmpeg.md](here).
+Or you could use one of [these](https://johnvansickle.com/ffmpeg/) static builds.

 ## Why?